HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 | N/A           | 'rest'                | N/A                                                                                                                                       |

 Notes:
-- If `'user'` is given as `UserBase`, then the parser behaviour will not be altered, it also means, that if it is given `User`, then it will still let trough the `Client`-s as well.
+- If `'user'` is given as `UserBase` then the parser behaviour will not be altered, it also means, that if it is given `User`, then it will still let trough the `Client`-s as well.
-- If `'channel'` is given as a specific channel type, then every channel with different type will be ignored.
+- If `'channel'` is given as a specific channel type then every channel with different type will be ignored.
-- For using `'rdelta'` converter you must have `deateutil` installed.
+- For using `'rdelta'` converter you must have `dateutil` installed.
-- `'rest'` converter returns the unused part of the message content, till the first linebreak.
+- `'rest'` converter returns the unused part of the message content, until the first linebreak.

-If you do not give annotations for the extra parameters, then every one of them (except the last) will be interpreted as `str` parser, meanwhile the last of them will be interpreted as a `rest` parser.
+If you do not give annotations for the extra parameters then every one of them (except the last) will be interpreted as `str` parser while the last of them will be interpreted as a `rest` parser.
 Although you can use `*args` to get as much object of the given as possible.
-If at the case of `*args` no annotation is given, then instead of `rest` parser, it will be picked up as `str`.
+If at the case of `*args` no annotation is given then instead of `rest` parser it will be picked up as `str`.

 ```
 @NekoBot.commands